whereof-thereof/quixotic-bootstrap-jekyll/README.md

     <figure><img src="http://link.address" alt="Don't forget the alt text"></figure>

-I'm working on a snippet of cheeky JS to repurpose the `alt` text as a caption for any image in the main body.
+I'm working on a snippet of cheeky JS to repurpose the `alt` text as a caption for any image in the main body (I'm thinking about it anyway).

 ##Notes & disclosures